 Download our full set of Political Campaign Letter Templates.

-These election campaign fundraising letter samples will give you a head start in creating solid campaign correspondence.
+These election campaign fundraising letter samples will give you a head start and ideas to create solid campaign correspondence.
 Get your message across in a professional manner that will lead to more donor action.
 With these political letter templates, you can create: